angarsky/diveintopython/learn/classes/super_class.md

 Overall, the `super()` function is a powerful tool in Python that can simplify inheritance hierarchies and streamline object initialization.

-## Implementing inheritance with Python's super class
+## Implementing Inheritance With Super Class

 Python's `super` keyword is used in class inheritance to call methods of the parent class.
 It is especially useful when working with multiple inheritance.
 By using `super`, we can avoid hard-coding the name of the parent class in our code and automatically use the next class in the method resolution order (MRO).